briot/ada-traits-containers/docs_src/vectors.rst

-If you need full control on the implementation of your vector packages, you might chose to directly instantiate the package :file:`conts-vector-generics.ads`.
+If you need full control on the implementation of your vector packages, you might chose to directly instantiate the package :file:`gal-vector-generics.ads`.
 This package requires two pieces of
 information:

    ``Index_Type``